codynhanpham/wordle-solver/README.md

 The first word in any Wordle game is just a medium to gather information about the correct word.
 Some good starter words may include RADIO, RAISE, ARISE, etc. Afterwards, the app will use the game's feedbacks to helps narrow down the correct word.

 ## Syntax
-***If there is nothing to input for any of these field, hit enter to go to the next.***
+***If there is nothing to input for any of these fields, just hit enter to go to the next.***
 - Fist, you'll have to input the gray (wrong) letters from your first guess as a comma separated list.
 For example: `l,e,r,t`.
 - Hit enter to go to the next one.
 - Put in the correct letters that are in the wrong position (yellow letters).
 This time, include their position from 1-5 in this format: `p1,l2,a3,n4,t5`.
 - Same thing, just hit enter ~
 - Lastly, plug in the correct letters that are also in their correct positions.
 Follow the same format as the previous step: `p1,l2,a3,n4,t5`.
 Hit enter!

 The program will the give you a *list of candidate words*, roughly ranked by how frequently used the word is.
 It also provides a *suggested word* for your next guess.
 However, you can just pick anything you want, really.
-The best way to get the most information out of the second guess is to chose a five-letter word that has more vowels and does not contain any duplicate letters!

-The program will also ask you whether you want to further narrow the range down:
+The program will also ask whether you want to further narrow the range down:

 ```Need to narrow it down further? (y/N) ```